Get

 Catster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-Emotional support animals (ESAs) are categorized apart from service animals and, therefore, are subject to their own rules, regulations, and requirements.
-They’re essential animals who provide comfort and emotional support to individuals with mental health conditions.
+Emotional support animals (ESAs) are one type of assistance animals, however, they are different from service animals and, therefore, are subject to their own requirements and considerations.
+They are any animal species with no specific training that provide comfort and emotional support to individuals with mental health conditions.

 To qualify for an ESA, animals in the United States are generally required to get a prescription letter from a mental health professional documenting the existence of a mental health condition.
 While ESAs aren’t required to wear vests in public, having a service cat vest that identifies the animal as an ESA may smooth things along in some situations.